mammasmias/IterativeRotationsAssignments/README.md

 # Compile and run
-To run IRA, you need to compile it.
+To run IRA on any platform, you first need to compile it.
 See `/IRA/README`.

 # Terms and conditions